How iOS Apps Adapt to the iPhone X Screen Size

 In landscape, as you would expect, the app is pillar boxed but is also being zoomed down slightly on screen in order to leave space for the new grab handle at the bottom.

-As on the larger 5.7" iPhone plus models, this means an app’s assets will not be displayed pixel perfect in either orientation.
-The even higher pixel density should make this difficult to see in normal use.
+This means an app’s assets will not be displayed pixel perfect in landscape.
+The high pixel density should make this difficult to see in normal use.

 Xcode 9 / iOS 11